theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adf-integration-using-webservices.md

 ### Master Pipeline

 Follow the steps below to create a master pipeline that executes the child pipeline multiple times, each time for a different extraction.
-This allows automatic iteration through all extractions defined in Xtract Universal.
+This allows automatic iteration through all extractions defined in {{ productName }}.

 1. Query a list of extractions :number-1: using a web activity, see [Web-API - Get Extraction Details](https://help.theobald-software.com/en/xtract-universal/web-api#get-extraction-details).<br>
 ![XU_ADF_global_parameter](../assets/images/xu/articles/xu_ADF_2_Master_pipeline.png)